Family Law Attorney in Rochester, NY

 Many of our clients are surprised to learn that New York grants grandparents’ rights.
 This is another form of family law that allows grandparents to petition for visitation rights to see their grandchildren.
 They can also petition the court to take custody in cases of abandonment or severe neglect.
 Research has shown that the grandchild-grandparent relationship is beneficial to children’s emotional health and behavior.
 When you use The Cimino Law Firm, we will file all the paperwork and help you prove your case.
 The burden of proof rests with the grandparents in grandparents’ rights cases, and we will conduct an investigation to help you prove your case.

 How the Legal Process Works in Family Law Cases

 If you’ve never had a legal issue before, you’re likely confused about the family law process.
 What do you do?
 What should you say?
 Is there anything you need to avoid?
 Learn more about the process at The Cimino Law Firm.

-Step 1 – Set up a Free Phone Consultation
+Step 1 – Set up a Confidential Phone Consultation

 Step 2 – Come to Our Office

 Once you decide to move forward, you can come to one of our conveniently located offices.
 We have offices in Webster and Rochester, New York, to serve you.
 You can sign the paperwork, and we will further discuss strategies.
 If you have any evidence, bring it with you to this appointment.

 Along with discussing legal strategies, we will help you with the emotional toll these cases take.
 No one expects to see a family law attorney in their lifetime, and it can be stressful.
 We alleviate the stress by providing compassionate counsel during this difficult time.